livegnik/2way-design/2WAY High-Level Design.md

 ```

 In this JSON structure:
-- `object` specifies that this is an attribute.
+- `object` specifies that this is an Attribute.
-- `signing_key` is the public key of the user creating the attribute.
+- `signing_key` is the public key of the user creating the Attribute.
 - `app_id` identifies the frontend application (e.g., "twoway") and a sub-ID (e.g., "connections") to determine where to store the data.
-- `attribute_type` and `attribute_value` define the key-value pair of the attribute.
+- `attribute_type` and `attribute_value` define the key-value pair of the Attribute.
 - `vote` is a boolean value indicating the relevance of the object (`1` for relevant, `0` for irrelevant).

 The `vote` value helps manage object lifecycle; an object with a vote of `0` in its latest version is ignored in future queries unless explicitly requested.

-Once the Object Manager receives a new attribute, it starts the process of creating various object types within the system by authorized users.
-The newly created attribute is linked to the user's public key through an implicit edge.
-This edge connection is inherent since the public key is also stored as an attribute, and the new attribute contains the signer's public key and signature.
+Once the Object Manager receives a new Attribute, it starts the process of creating various object types within the system by authorized users.
+The newly created Attribute is linked to the user's public key through an implicit edge.
+This edge connection is inherent since the public key is also stored as an Attribute, and the new Attribute contains the signer's public key and signature.

-The Key Manager, running on the backend, handles the signing of the attribute, ensuring all key management processes are automated and secure.
+The Key Manager, running on the backend, handles the signing of the Attribute, ensuring all key management processes are automated and secure.

-The Object Manager also facilitates querying of attributes, allowing users to filter results based on the degree of separation and additional contextual criteria.
+The Object Manager also facilitates querying of Attributes, allowing users to filter results based on the degree of separation and additional contextual criteria.

-When the newly created attribute is queried, the following result is returned:
+When the newly created Attribute is queried, the following result is returned:

 ```json
 {